Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 What to buy at Ramadan Markets?

-In the evenings, the streets are filled with Pasar Ramadan (Ramadan Market) street stalls selling colorful drinks, various choices of Kelantanese food, local delicacies, and freshly baked Raya treats.
+In the evenings, the streets are filled with Pasar Ramadan (Ramadan Market) street stalls selling colorful drinks, various Kelantanese food choices, local delicacies, and freshly baked Raya treats.

-Pasar Ramadan is the place where Malaysians and foreign visitors can sample a wide variety of local delicacies and join the locals for Iftar (breaking of fast).
+Pasar Ramadan is where Malaysians and foreign visitors can sample a wide variety of local delicacies and join the locals for Iftar (breaking of fast).

 For Malaysians, Pasar Ramadan can be found at almost every corner all over the country, offering a huge array of mouth-watering delicacies for you to break your fast with.